Argentina: The South

 Itinerary (Click to see more)

 Day 1: The tour begins late morning in Buenos Aires.
 After lunch, we’ll visit the wetland reserve of Costanera Sur, established on reclaimed land very close to the city center.
 Depending on water levels, this reserve may hold a good selection of waterbirds, including White-tufted Grebe, Whistling Heron, Lake Duck, and sometimes the rather local Masked Duck.
 White-winged, Red-gartered, and Red-fronted Coots form groups and Plumbeous Rails nest among the aquatic vegetation.
-Nanday may join the flocks of Monk Parakeets that chatter in the surrounding trees.
+Nanday Parakeets may join the flocks of Monk Parakeets that chatter in the surrounding trees.
 Night in Buenos Aires.

-Day 6: After breakfast we’ll drive to Puerto Madryn, the gateway to the world-famous Valdez peninsula.
-En route we’ll probably see our first Elegant Crested Tinamous —by far the most obliging of the normally skulking tinamou family—and we’ll look for the unique Burrowing Parakeet, related to macaws and the only species in its genus.
-We’ll stop in the semi-desert scrub to look for a variety of small passerines, including the rather local White-throated Cacholote, which builds large stick nests, and we’ll watch out for the distinctive display flights of the Carbonated Sierra-Finch, an Argentinian endemic.
-We’ll end the day in nearby Puerto Piramides where we’ll spend two nights.
+Day 6: We’ll drive to Puerto Madryn, the gateway to the world-famous Valdez peninsula.
+En route we’ll probably see our first Elegant Crested Tinamous, by far the most obliging of the normally skulking tinamou family, and we’ll look for the unique Burrowing Parakeet, related to macaws and the only species in its genus.
+We’ll stop in the semi-desert scrub to look for a variety of small passerines, including the local White-throated Cacholote, which builds large stick nests, and we’ll watch out for the distinctive display flights of the Carbonated Sierra-Finch, an Argentinian endemic.
+We’ll end the day in nearby Puerto Piramides.
+Night in Puerto Piramides.

 Day 7: Starting early, we’ll visit the desert near town to look for a variety of special passerines, including Scale-throated Earthcreeper, Patagonian Canastero, Plain-mantled Tit-Spinetail, and Lesser Shrike-Tyrant.
 Darwin’s Nothuras could be calling in the scrub, and if we are lucky we might spot one.
-After breakfast we’ll drive around the peninsula, stopping along the way to look for Darwin’s Rheas, the monte endemic Rusty-backed Monjita, Guanacos, Patagonian Foxes, and bizarre Patagonian Hares (Maras).
+After breakfast we’ll drive around the peninsula, stopping along the way to look for Darwin’s Rheas, the “monte” endemic Rusty-backed Monjita, Guanacos, Patagonian Foxes, and bizarre Patagonian Hares (Maras).
 Our destination is Punta Norte, where the beaches harbor Southern Elephant Seals as well as South American Sea Lions with newborn pups.
 On rare occasions Orcas are seen cruising up and down offshore.
 Night in Puerto Piramides.

-Day 10: This morning we’ll cruise down the Beagle Channel.
-We’ll join others on a large catamaran for what will be primarily a boat trip, although from time to time we’ll pull up close to various islands inhabited by sea lions and seabirds.
-We should see graceful Black-browed Albatrosses along with giant-petrels and skuas.
+Day 10: We’ll cruise down the Beagle Channel, joining others on a large catamaran for what is primarily a boat trip, although from time to time we’ll pull up close to various islands inhabited by sea lions and seabirds.
+We should see the graceful Black-browed Albatross along with giant-petrels and skuas.
 We may be lucky enough to see a Blackish Cinclodes, a recent colonizer to the islands at the mouth of Ushuaia Bay.
-We’ll stop at cormorant rookeries containing two different species, Imperial and Magellanic, and we’ll also encounter Dolphin Gulls and South American Terns.
-We’ll pull up on shore and overlook a Magellanic Penguin colony that, although small compared to those farther north, attracts other species of penguin from time to time.
-In recent years a small colony of Gentoos has become established here, and there is even the chance of a King!
-This afternoon we’ll begin our drive to Rio Grande, in the north of the island, where we’ll spend two nights.
-We’ll head out across Tierra del Fuego through spectacular mountain scenery with snow-capped peaks, forested slopes and glacial lakes.
-There are sites along the way for any of the species we might still be missing.
-Upon arrival in Rio Grande, we will stop on the edge of town to look for the elegant Rufous-chested Dotterel in the few remaining patches of original ‘tundra’ in this area.
-Night in Rio Grande.
+We’ll stop at cormorant rookeries containing two different species, Imperial and Magellanic, and we’ll also encounter South American Tern.
+We’ll pull up on shore and overlook a Magellanic Penguin colony that, although small compared to those farther north, attracts from time to time other species of penguin.
+In recent years a small colony of Gentoos has become established, and there is even the chance of a King!

 Day 13: We’ll spend the day visiting Los Glaciares National Park and the Moreno Glacier, a vast tongue of ice slowly descending from the Andes into Lago Argentino.
 The Perito Moreno Glacier has been designated a UNESCO World Heritage Site and is a major tourist destination in Argentina.
 We’ll visit the best viewpoints and may witness chunks of ice calve off into the lake below with a tremendous crash.
 En route to the glacier we’ll pass through magnificent southern beech forests, open meadows, and farmland, each home to a variety of birds.
 Highlights will likely include Black-faced Ibis, Ashy-headed Goose, Andean Condor, Black-chested Buzzard-Eagle, Austral Parakeet, Chilean Flicker, and the exotic Rufous-tailed Plantcutter.
 We’ll also have our best chance here for the scarce Spectacled Duck.
 Night in El Calafate.